Deformed Foot Explained: Symptoms, Causes, and Treatment

 Certain medical conditions, such as arthritis, diabetes, and neuromuscular disorders, can lead to foot deformities over time.
 For instance, arthritis can cause joint inflammation and deterioration, leading to structural changes in the foot.
 Diabetes may result in neuropathy and poor circulation, increasing the risk of deformities and complicating treatment.

-Types of Deformed Feet
+What are the Types of Deformed Foot?

 Foot deformities encompass a broad spectrum of conditions, each with unique characteristics and implications.